garystafford/creative-analysis-claude-bedrock/README.md

 ### 4. Generate New Creative Concepts from Analysis

 Using the resulting analysis to design new advertising.
 Includes an external link to [digital ad specs](https://mlmanhattan.com/online-ad-specs) as a reference for new layout.
+Upload [Mercedes-Benz_advertisements.jpg](Mercedes-Benz_advertisements.jpg).

 ```text
 Based on the following analysis of four successful Mercedes-Benz advertisements, describe a new and compelling design for a 'Large Leaderboard' size digital advertisement appearing on the 'Modern Luxury | Manhattan' website, for Mercedes-Benz C-Class Sedans, targeting young affluent urban couples between 25-35 years old.
 Use the 'Modern Luxury | Manhattan' online ad specs found here as a reference for the layout: https://mlmanhattan.com/online-ad-specs.